 Thomas Cannon is attracting attention as an important young singer with a unique vocal timbre, exquisite musicianship, and sensitive artistic expression.
 Described as “Strong and striking” with a “talent for characterization” (Opera Today), he has participated in young artists’ programs at the Glimmerglass Festival where he was singled out for his “forceful, throbbing voice” (Opera News), Arizona Opera, Chautauqua Opera, Crested Butte Festival, The Dallas Opera, International Vocal Arts Institute in Tel Aviv-Israel and Santa Fe Opera.
 He has also appeared with Opera Roanoke as Sharpless in Madama Butterfly.
 This summer, he was an artist fellow at The Music Academy of the West where he sang Escamillo in Carmen.
 He also was a featured soloist in a concert with Gulfshore Opera.

 Mr. Cannon has appeared on the concert stage in Carnegie Hall as soloist in Verdi’s Requiem, to benefit victims of Japan’s Earthquake; with The St. Cecilia Chorus of NY, singing Mozart’s Vesperae Solennes de Confessore and Shubert’s Stabat Mater (D. 383).
 Elsewhere, he has performed a host of oratorio and orchestra works including: Mozart’s Requiem, Rossini’s Petite Messe Solenelle, and Handel’s Messiah.
-Next spring, he will debut at Carnegie Hall with the American Symphony Orchestra as baritone soloist in Delius’ A Mass of Life.
+Last spring, he debuted at Carnegie Hall with the American Symphony Orchestra as baritone soloist in Delius’ A Mass of Life.
+This past October, he sang Scarpia in Tosca for Opera Roanoke.

 Mr. Cannon has garnered awards from: The Dallas Opera Guild (Encouragement Award), Chautauqua Opera (Guild Award), The Anna Sosenko Foundation, West Palm Beach Opera (Finalist), Opera Birmingham (Encouragement Award), and The Metropolitan Opera National Council (Regional Finalist).